kindelia-archive/Kindelia/README.md

 Litereum nodes keep an ever-growing chain of blocks that are submitted by users, and sequenced via Nakamoto Consensus (proof-of-work).
 By evaluating each block in order, a node can compute the final state of the blockchain, which is just the of set of global names, types and bonds defined on these blocks.

-### Blocks: types, bonds, scripts

-Litereum blocks can be seen as files in a programming language.
-For example:
+For
+example:

 ```c
 type Nat {